OLED1/oleds-helm-charts/README.md

 > Active unofficial supported charts.
 If a new version will be released a new updated package will be created.
 > Please NOTE: The charts a mostly new and you might still find some bugs.

+## Why are there already existing Helm Charts?
+Yes it's true, some of my charts are already existing out there, but the already existing ones are partially poorly implemented.
+Sometimes the values files are just a joke.
+So i decided to create my own ones with a higher quality and much more documentation.
+If you found some settings which are missing or mistakable please contact me.
+I will change it as soon as possible.

 ## Applications
 ### Typemill
 ![Version: 0.1.5](https://img.shields.io/badge/Version-0.1.5-informational?style=flat-square) ![AppVersion: 1.5.3-4](https://img.shields.io/badge/AppVersion-1.5.3.4-informational?style=flat-square)